ibm-openbmc/dev/README.md

 Issues that have a pending review in Gerrit

 ### Done
-* For DEV???
-* Work associated with a GUI Design issue is waiting for design sign-off
+* GUI Design Issue: Story completed by FED and ready for design sign-off

 ### Closed
 Work associated with the issue has been merged